 - Malaria species: P. falciparum 100%

-- Recommended chemoprophylaxis: Provinces bordering Haiti, and provinces of Santo Domingo (except Santo Domingo city [Distrito Nacional]) and La Altagracia: Atovaquone-proguanil, chloroquine, doxycycline, or mefloquine.
-Santo Domingo (Distrito Nacional) city and other provinces: Mosquito avoidance only.
+- Recommended chemoprophylaxis: Provinces bordering Haiti, and provinces of Santo Domingo (except Santo Domingo city [Distrito Nacional]) and La Altagracia: Atovaquone-proguanil, chloroquine, doxycycline, mefloquine, or tafenoquine.4 Santo Domingo (Distrito Nacional) city and other provinces: None (practice mosquito avoidance).

 See also: Library article for Travelers' Diarrhea